cleph01/it-active-directory-azure/README.md

 #### Link the GPO to the Client's OU:

-- In the Group Policy Management console, navigate to the Organizational Unit (OU) that contains your Windows 10 client VM.
-- Right-click on the OU and select "Link an Existing GPO."
-- Select the "Allow Domain Users RDP" GPO you created.
-- Click "OK."

 <p>
     <img width="1260" alt="image" src="https://github.com/user-attachments/assets/2f164d9a-23ec-4852-a87c-9a6b1e751d17" />
 </p>

 #### Test RDP Access Prior to Group Policy Update (on the Client VM):
-- use newly created user to test Remote Access

 <p>
     <img width="883" alt="image" src="https://github.com/user-attachments/assets/8d6e9bde-4355-47b1-b078-f2f881388fdd" />
 </p>